RACE STATUS TO BE DETERMINED BY JUNE 15

-THE RACE IS SOLD OUT!
-Registration for the 2019 race opened at 9 a.m. on April 1, 2019 and both the Kesugi Ridge Traverse & Half Traverse reached capacity (50 entrants for each event) within 30 minutes.
+Lottery registration for the 2020 race will open at 9 a.m. on Monday, June 15, 2020 and close at 11:59 p.m. on Friday, June 19, 2020.
+A lottery is being instituted because both the Kesugi Ridge Traverse & Half Traverse reached capacity (50 entrants for each event) within 30 minutes in 2019.

-THERE ARE SEPARATE WAIT LISTS for the Full Traverse and Half Traverse.
+THERE will be SEPARATE WAIT LISTS for the Full Traverse and Half Traverse.
 There is no charge for signing on to the waitlist; your credit card will only be charged if you are offered entry and accept it.

 Click the green "Register" button (at the lower right of the banner photo) to enter the waitlist.
 You can monitor where you rank on the waitlist by clicking the Waitlist link on the bar beneath the banner photo.